Ogletown, Delaware: History

-John Ogle came from England in September of 1664 as a member of Colonel Richard Nicoll’s military force, serving under Captain Robert Carr.
-His son, Thomas (born 1666-1672, died 1734), became an early American landowner in what is today central New Castle County Delaware.
-Ogletown is named after his son Thomas Ogle II (born about 1705, died 1771), who settled in the area of present-day Delaware Route 273 and Delaware Route 4 in the 1730s.The burial site of Thomas Ogle II is isolated within a highway cloverleaf, and is the focus of an effort currently underway to recognize his passing and to revitalize the area.
-The name is associated with the area from before 1774, and in the late 19th century it was a small village with a store, a post office, and about half a dozen houses.
+John Ogle came from England in September 1664 as a member of Colonel Richard Nicoll’s military force, serving under Captain Robert Carr.
+His son, Thomas (born 1666–1672, died 1734), became an early American landowner in what is today central New Castle County Delaware.
+Ogletown is named after his son Thomas Ogle II (born about 1705, died 1771), who settled in the area of present-day Delaware Route 273 and Delaware Route 4 in the 1730s.
+The burial site of Thomas Ogle II is isolated within a highway cloverleaf, and is the focus of an effort currently underway to recognize him and to revitalize the area.
+The name is associated with the area from before 1774; in the late 19th century it was a small village with a store, a post office, and about half a dozen houses.
 Additional homes and businesses sprang up throughout the 20th century.
-Ogletown would eventually lose its village-like character to suburban sprawl, road re-alignments, the arrival of Maryland National Bank (MBNA), and the construction of arterial highways.
+Ogletown eventually lost its village-like character to suburban sprawl, road re-alignments, the arrival of Maryland National Bank (MBNA), and the construction of arterial highways.